sobraunders/rusty/README.md

 # Rusty

-A feature-rich IRC bot written in Rust with SSL/TLS support, SQLite database integration, and permission-based command access.
+A feature-rich IRC bot written, using AI slop generation, in Rust with SSL/TLS support, SQLite database integration, and permission-based command access.

 ## Features